huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Number of poles on the real axis, which is used to mimic the Matsubara Green's function.
+> Number of poles on the real axis.
+These poles are used to mimic the Matsubara Green's function.

 *Type:*